he9qi/simple_token_auth/README.md

     # If you are using Devise, this will set up `current_user` for us
-    controller.sign_in scope, store: false end end
+    controller.sign_in scope, store: false end

+  # API key expires in some time
+  config.expire_in = 3.hours
+end
 ```